rails-girls-summer-of-code/summer-of-code/faq/students.md

 ### How much money will students receive? {#stipends}

-1500 USD per month, for a period of three months.
+Up to 1500 USD per month, for a period of three months.

 ### Are students required to work full-time for all of the three months? {#fulltime}